 Iceland in Winter

 We chose to go to Iceland in December for our winter holiday for various reasons.
 The girls were dreaming of a white Christmas.
 Nick wanted to see the Northern Lights and I always wanted to see Iceland and the diamond beach.
-Another reason to go in Winter was to avoid the (other) tourists and see Iceland in a slow way.
+Another reason to go in Winter was to avoid the (other) tourists and see Iceland with kids in a slow way.
 We wanted to stay here, breath it and get to know it over the magical Christmas period.

 Is Iceland depressing during winter time?

 To tell the truth, that was my biggest concern.
 Part of me was afraid going to Iceland in December when days are only 4 hours long.
 I had read about this thing called SAD.
 After a midwinter month, I can report it’s not as bad as I was expecting.
 Short days when you can see the sun aren’t such a problem.
 I guess depression starts when the weather is so gloomy that even when you have daylight, you don’t see anything but grey sky.
 And in last month we have had a fair number of days like that.
-The main thing which let us deal with long gloomy days was the local swimming pool.
+The main thing which let us deal with long gloomy days was the local Geothermal swimming pool.

 How to Deal With Short Winter Days in Iceland?